Marco Amabili: Biography and achievements

 Marco Amabili was born and raised in San Benedetto del Tronto, Italy.
 He studied at the University of Ancona (now renamed Marche Polytechnic University) where he received his M.S. in Mechanical Engineering.
 He obtained his Ph.D. in Mechanical Engineering from the University of Bologna.
 Amabili is very well known for his extensive research on nonlinear vibrations and dynamic stability of shell and plate structures, a subject to which he has given many innovative contributions.
 He is also very active in studying nonlinear vibrations and biomechanics of the human aorta and advanced aortic grafts, composite structures, MEMS and active vibration control.
-Professor Amabili serves as Associate Editor-in-Chief for International Journal of Non-linear Mechanics (Elsevier) and is co-Editor-in-Chief of the International Journal of Mechanical System Dynamics (Wiley).
-He is also Associate Editor of the Journal of Fluids and Structures and Mechanics Research Communications, both by Elsevier; he served as associate editor of Applied Mechanics Reviews, ASME, and Journal of Vibration and Acoustics, ASME.
-He is member of the editorial board of several journals, including the Journal of Sound and Vibration, Elsevier.
+Professor Amabili serves as Editor-in-Chief for International Journal of Non-linear Mechanics (Elsevier) and is co-Editor-in-Chief of the International Journal of Mechanical System Dynamics (Wiley).
+He was Associate Editor of the Journal of Fluids and Structures and Mechanics Research Communications, both by Elsevier; he served as associate editor of Applied Mechanics Reviews, ASME, and Journal of Vibration and Acoustics, ASME.
+He is a member of the editorial board of several journals, including the Journal of Sound and Vibration, Elsevier.
 He was the chair of the executive committee of the Applied Mechanics Division of the American Society of Mechanical Engineers (ASME) in 2023-2024 and the Chair of the ASME Technical Committee Dynamics and Control of Systems and Structures.
 Marco Amabili is an elected Fellow of the Royal Society of Canada - Academy of Sciences and an International Member of the National Academy of Engineering (NAE) of the USA.
 He is also a Fellow of the Canadian Academy of Engineering and the Engineering Institute of Canada.
 He was elected Fellow of the European Academy of Sciences and Arts in 2018 and a foreign member of Academia Europaea in 2020.
 He served as chair of the Canadian National Committee for IUTAM (International Union of Theoretical and Applied Mechanics) from 2019 till the end of 2023.
 Amabili delivered the Koiter lecture of the Dutch Research School on Engineering Mechanics in 2019.
 The Koiter lecture honors researchers who have made profound contributions to the field of Engineering Mechanics, and it has a rich history.
 In 2020 he received the Worcester Reed Warner Medal of the ASME; established in 1930, it is one of the society awards with the longest history.
 He received the 2021 Raymond D. Mindlin medal of the American Society of Civil Engineers (ASCE) for outstanding research contributions to applied solid mechanics.
 He was awarded the Gili-Agostinelli International Prize for mechanics of the Lincei National Academy of Sciences of Italy in November 2021.
 Amabili was the recipient of the 2022 Guggenheim Fellowship in engineering, one of the highest recognitions in North America.
 He was elected Honorary Member of the ASME in 2024, the oldest and one of the highest recognitions of the society.